-- Cpuset Overview
+- "Cpuset Overview" below

-- Cpuset Support
+- "Cpuset Support" below

-- Configuring Cpuset
+- "Configuring Cpuset" on the next page

-- Cpuset Advantages/Disadvantages
+- "Cpuset Advantages/Disadvantages" on the next page

 Cpuset Overview

 Linux kernel 2.6 Cpusets are logical, hierarchical groupings of CPUs and units of memory.
 Once created, individual processes can be placed within a cpuset.
 The processes will only be allowed to run/access the specified CPUs and memory.
 Cpusets are managed in a virtual file system mounted at /dev/cpuset.
 New cpusets are created by simply making new directories.
 Cpusets gain CPUs and memory units by simply writing the unit number to files within the cpuset.